grumpyjames/birding-almanac/features/a-200-bird-year/part-24-osprey-spectacular.md

 away, and being replaced by excitement.

-We've been to the Black Isle before - so we skip the Black Isle Brewery tour (worth a visit if you're in the are, the heather honey one is very nice) and Canonry Point (cold, windy, impossible to park, no sign of promised cetaceans) and head instead to RSPB Fairy Glen.
+We've been to the Black Isle before - so we skip the Black Isle Brewery tour (worth a visit if you're in the area, the heather honey one is very nice) and Canonry Point (cold, windy, impossible to park, no sign of promised cetaceans) and head instead to RSPB Fairy Glen.
 Gordon (the author of the book) tells us this is a great place